OpenDroneMap/docs/source/using.rst

                         neighbor interpolation.
 Default=3
   --dem-resolution <float>
                         DSM/DTM resolution in cm / pixel.
 Default: 5
-  --dem-maxangle <positive float>
-                        Points that are more than maxangle degrees off-nadir are discarded.
-Default: 20 --dem-maxsd <positive float>
-                        Points that deviate more than maxsd standard deviations from the local mean are discarded.
-Default:
-                        2.5
-  --dem-initial-distance <positive float>
-                        Used to classify ground vs non-ground points.
-Set this value to account for Z noise in meters.
-If you have an uncertainty of around 15 cm, set this value large enough to not exclude these points.
-Too small of a value will exclude valid ground points, while too large of a value will misclassify non-ground points for ground ones.
-Default: 0.15 --dem-approximate     Use this tag use the approximate progressive morphological filter, which computes DEMs faster but is not as accurate.
   --dem-decimation <positive integer>
                         Decimate the points before generating the DEM.
 1 is no decimation (full quality).
 100 decimates ~99% of the